 Other projects include Gilbert Hankin in the BBC One period drama The Village, portraying Roman emperor Caligula in the TV mini series A.D. – The Bible Continues and the Great Detective Sherlock Holmes in the Canadian crime drama Murdoch Mysteries.

-Andrew was announced to play Ezra Spurnrose in the new “fantasy-noir” series Carnival Row which is scheduled to be released in 2019 as well as Andrew’s guest appearance in popular period drama Poldark as mentally unstable James Hadfield.
+Andrew plays Ezra Spurnrose in the new “fantasy-noir” series Carnival Row whose first season was released in 2019 as well as the final season of popular period drama Poldark, in which Andrew’s guest starred as the mentally unstable James Hadfield.

-He recently wrapped filming on short film Ark, the third time he’s worked with fellow actress Tamzin Merchant, and the full-lenghth feature Running Naked, in which he portrays Ben Taylor, a young man struggling from a serious case of OCD.
-The NoW production was co-written and directed by award nominated director Victor Buhler in summer 2018.
+Short film Ark marks the third time he’s worked with fellow actress Tamzin Merchant (Carnival Row).
+In Running Naked he portrays Ben Taylor, a young cancer survivor struggling with OCD.
+The NoW production, co-written and directed by award winning director Victor Buhler, was filmed in summer 2018.

 Andrew’s stage credits include Seiffert in Conquest of the South Pole at the Arcola Theatre (touring to the Rose Theatre in Kingston) and Charlie in Terror Tales at the Hampstead Theatre.
 In 2016 he made his West End debut in London playing the lead role of Winston Smith in a stage production of George Orwell’s 1984.

 He played William/Lupin in the radio production of The Diary of a Nobody and Lucian in the BBC 4 radio play Dangerous Visions: Speak.
+In 2019 he joined the cast of multi-award-winning conspiracy thriller Tracks: Indigo and was most recently reunited with his former co-star Manjinder Virk for The Giant Pacific Octopus Maritime School.
 You can also hear his voice as Mudlark in the animated short film The Tall Tales of Urchin.

 Andrew is a huge music fan and has recorded several tracks with his former band, Emerson, and also sang some of the songs during the live performance of Frankenstein’s Wedding, a modern musical interpretation of the classic Gothic novel.
-He is currently working on an album for Humpty Fu*king Dumpty (a short film written and directed by Stephen Walters) and is involved in the music project The Gustaffsons.
+He has also written a number of songs for Humpty Fu*king Dumpty and is involved in the music project Gustaffson.